a05031113/yahoo-fianace-mcp/README.md

 *   `get_option_chain(symbol: str, date: str)`
 *   `get_sustainability(symbol: str)`

 Refer to the docstrings within `main.py` or `src/tool.py` for details on each tool's parameters.

+Certified by MCP Review. https://mcpreview.com/mcp-servers/a05031113/yahoo-fianace-mcp